Get to Know Emmy-Winning Actress Julia Garner

 - Her first TV role lasted four seasons.
 While many actors start out with small guest spots before finally landing a recurring or series regular role, Garner leapfrogged over all that to land a recurring role as Kimberley on The Americans from 2015 to 2018.

 - Ozark is her first leading role on TV.
 Garner has been playing young criminal Ruth Langmore on the Netflix drama since its 2017 debut.
-While this year is her first Emmy win and nomination, she's been nominated for other awards previously: in 2018, she was nominated at the SAG Awards and the Critics' Choice Awards for her work on the show.
+While 2019 was her first Emmy win and nomination, she's been nominated for other awards previously: in 2018, she was nominated at the SAG Awards and the Critics' Choice Awards for her work on the show.

-- Her fiancé is in the biz, too.
-Garner is currently engaged to Mark Foster, a singer/songwriter best known as one of the founders of the group Foster the People.
+- Her husband is in the biz, too.
+Garner is married to Mark Foster, a singer/songwriter best known as one of the founders of the group Foster the People.

 - She went full method acting for her Ozark accent.
 Although her twangy accent sounds pretty authentic to us, Garner isn't even remotely a Southerner in real life — she's from the Bronx, NY.
 So she worked intensely to get her character's voice just right.
 "I wanted to sound authentic, so a month before doing Ozark, I would only speak in the accent," she told IndieWire.
 "I would walk around everywhere [speaking with the accent].
 I'd order my food with the accent.
 You kind of get a sense of the character [like that]."